 Though there was no way for her to know 20 years later God would bring a loving and godly Asian man into my life, we were moved to tears seeing the hand of God at work in little Olivia’s heart and life through Mama Kat and Pastor Daddy’s faithfulness in raising their girls with a Kingdom perspective; that which shouts the Gospel to be global.

-Growing up I had a deep-seeded, and I believe, God-ordained fascination with the Asian culture to the point that my homeschooling Mama allowed me to do geographic projects on various Asian countries and I took Mandarin for 3 of my preteen years.
+Growing up I had a deep-seated, and I believe, God-ordained fascination with the Asian culture to the point that my homeschooling Mama allowed me to do geographic projects on various Asian countries and I took Mandarin for 3 of my preteen years.
 I read many missionary stories about the Asian continent, and my first mission trip out of the country was itself to a South-Asian country.

 I didn’t always know what this holy passion for our Asian brothers and sisters was meant for.
 I did however know that celebrating a background, culture and ethnicity different from mine echoed the Kingdom mindset and has brought me a vast array of opportunities to learn and grow.